-Pauline Hawkins returned for her second visit to “Inside Education” to continue our discussions about topics covered in her book, “Uncommon Core” a book that should be in every household that is bringing up children.
-Today’s discussion centered on the subject of bullying, a behavior that has defied time and attention and remained, unfortunately, a part of school life.
-Today’s conversation involved notions about trust, honesty, kindness, respect, compassion and empathy.
-These no-cognitive human qualities generally receive some but no enough attention in our classrooms mainly because of the Common Core and high-stakes testing.
+“Pauline Hawkins‘ book, Uncommon Core, is a book that should be in every household that is bringing up children.
+Her discussions centered on the subjects of bullying (a behavior that has defied time and attention and remained, unfortunately, a part of school life), trust, honesty, kindness, respect, compassion, and empathy generally receive some but not enough attention in our classrooms.”

 “In Uncommon Core: 25 Ways to Help Your Child Succeed in a Cookie Cutter Educational System, Pauline Hawkins shares stories from her 11 years of experiences as a high school English teacher to help parents and students prepare for the American school system.
 The tales range from the touching and uplifting to the surprisingly poignant, and they encompass the full spectrum of teen-age students: the bullies and bullied, the confident and shy, the producers and drifters.
 Hawkins forcefully connects with the reader—as she did her students — by laying herself bare, showing her vulnerability, honestly recounting her experiences, good or bad, and imparting what she has learned in the process. . . .
 Soulful and wise, Uncommon Core is an important read for all parents or teachers who want to prepare themselves or their children for the current public school experience.”

 -Dennis McCarthy, Author of Here Be Dragons: How the study of animal and plant distributions revolutionized our views of life and Earth and George North s A Brief Discourse of Rebellion and Rebels